pgillet/spark-article/k8s-python-client.md

 `spark-jobs` namespace and then binds the new role to the newly created service account.

-**WARNING**: The `python-client-sa` is the service account that will provide the identity for the Kubernetes Python Client in the `spark_client` library.
+**WARNING**: The `python-client-sa` is the service account that will provide the identity for the Kubernetes Python Client in our application.
 Do not confuse this service account with the `yippee-spark` service account for driver pods.

 # The Easy Way